 The artists met up with the locals and participated to the social life in order to understand the essence of the place, and represent it in their wonderful art work.
 The result was like magic.
 Wherever you walk around the city center it is impossible that you don’t bump into one of these splendid joyous paintings.
 Although it was an initiative with a social purpose and a promotional goal, there is no doubt that everybody, tourists included are benefiting from it.
 It’s just a pleasure to the eye seeing those amazing and funny works of art while walking around.

-Street Art in South America
+Where to Find the Best Street Art in South America

 PIN IT FOR LATER